-The Leon Valley Police Department is on Facebook and Next Door Neighbor social media sites.
+The Leon Valley Police Department is on Facebook and Next-Door Neighbor social media sites.
 Both sites can be found by searching for Leon Valley Police Department.
-Please friend us or be our neighbor to get the most up-to-date information on the police department and community.
+Please Like us on Facebook or follow us @LeonValleyPD on Next-Door to get the most up-to-date information on the police department and community.

 The Leon Valley Police Department is a close partner with the Marshall High School Law Enforcement and Police Explorer Programs.
 The Police Explorer program introduces 14-21 year old young adults to the law enforcement career field.
 They work closely with officers in training on police concepts, tactical skills, and law enforcement operations.
 They also partner with our department for special events and on Neighborhood Renewal Programs throughout our community.

-For information on the Marshall Police Explorer Program, please contact Michael Garcia at Marshall High School at (210) 397-7100.
+For information on the Marshall Police Explorer Program, please contact Marshall High School at (210) 397-7100.